pgiardiniere/personal-site/src/routes/about/+page.md

 # About Me

 I recently completed my Master's at Temple in Computatational Data Science.
-I spent several years there at Temple working in Prof. [Richard Souvenir's](https://cis.temple.edu/~souvenir/) Vision, Imaging, and Data Analysis Research (VIDAR) lab.
+I spent several years working in the Vision, Imaging, and Data Analysis Research (VIDAR) lab; advised by [Prof. Souvenir](https://cis.temple.edu/~souvenir/)

 In my time there, I worked on many projects, mostly pertaining to [TraffickCam](http://traffickcam.org/about), which prevents human trafficking by applying state-of-the-art computer vision techniques to a unique dataset of hotel room images.